jepegit/cellpy/docs/formats.rst

 a set of column headings and
 other different settings/attributes must be provided.
-These definitions stored in the ``cellpy.parameters.internal_settings`` module and are also injected into the CellpyData class upon initiation.
+These definitions stored in the ``cellpy.parameters.internal_settings`` module and are also injected into the CellpyCell class upon initiation.

 Supported testers are: